 Belize’s Green Season

 When the rains come back in June, the entire landscape that has been cooked in the tropical sun greens back to life.
 Fruits come into season and the hot weather is broken up with rain systems that come through.
 The temperatures stay hot, starting to cool back down in October.
-Green season also coincides with a lower volume of travelers, making this a great time to vacation in Belize if you are looking for a quieter experience.
+The green season also coincides with a lower volume of travelers, making this a great time to vacation in Belize if you are looking for a quieter experience.
 The great bird migration is in full effect during this time, making Belize a mecca for serious birders and casual observers, alike.
 The most festive month of the year is September, boasting two important patriotic holidays.
-Flags, parades and celebrations are easy to find throughout the month.
+Flags, parades, and celebrations are easy to find throughout the month.
 For more on Green Season, click here.

 Green Season Belize Celebrations